carlmunn/jquery.disableAutoFill/README.md

 ### Suggestion

-This plugin may not work while the javascript render speed is slow.
+This plugin may not work while the JavaScript render speed is slow.
 Chrome detects the **type="password"** and still assign the "remember me" to the form elements.

 You can modify the input type="password" to "text", and add a class (for example: ".password")